Study: Opioid use down in states with medical marijuana

 States that allow medical marijuana to be used to treat pain show a decline in the use of opioids, according to a new study.

-Columbia University researchers found a significant difference in drivers aged 21 to 40.
-Those who died in states with medical marijuana laws were half as likely to test positive for opioids compared with similar drivers in states that had not legalized medical marijuana.

-Columbia University researchers found a significant difference in drivers aged 21 to 40.
-Those who died in states with medical marijuana laws were half as likely to test positive for opioids compared with similar drivers in states that had not legalized medical marijuana.
+Columbia University researchers found a significant difference in drivers ages 21 to 40.
+Those who died in states with medical marijuana laws were half as likely to test positive for opioids compared with similar drivers in states that hadn’t legalized medical marijuana.

 The Drug Enforcement Administration rejected a petition by former Washington state Democratic Gov. Chris Gregoire and former Rhode Island Republican Gov. Lincoln Chafee to reclassify marijuana, which would have allowed pharmacies to fill marijuana prescriptions.

-That decision angered many who want marijuana legalized, either for medical or recreational purposes, or both.
+That decision angered many who want marijuana legalized for medical or recreational purposes, or both.

 Organizers are urging protesters to bring marijuana cuttings to create “a sea of green” in a display for the president.

-Twenty-five states and the District of Columbia have legalized medical marijuana, while four states ---- Washington, Colorado, Alaska and Oregon --- allow the drug to be used for recreational purposes.
+Twenty-five states and the District of Columbia have legalized medical marijuana, while Washington, Colorado, Alaska and Oregon allow it to be used for recreational purposes.

 Rob Hotakainen: 202-383-6154, @HotakainenRob